Noncontact Respiratory Measurement for Multiple People at Arbitrary Locations Using Array Radar and Respiratory-Space Clustering: Performance Evaluation of the Proposed Respiratory-space Clustering

-We conducted experiments to evaluate the performance of the proposed respiratory-space clustering technique for the respiratory measurement of multiple human targets.
-In this study, the participants were seated and stationary.
+We conducted experiments to evaluate the performance of the proposed respiratory-space clustering method for the respiratory measurement of multiple human targets.
+The participants were seated and stationary.
 Experiment 1 assumed seven seated participants spaced at approximately 1-m intervals (Fig. \ref{fig:sokutei1}), whereas experiment 2 assumed five seated participants spaced at approximately 0.7-m intervals (Fig. \ref{fig:sokutei2}).
-The seven participants in experiment 1 were seated in a U-shaped arrangement at 1-m intervals, as shown on the right of Fig. \ref{fig:sokutei1}.
-The four participants in experiment 2 were seated at the corners of a 1-m square, with the fifth subject in the center, as depicted on the right of Fig. \ref{fig:sokutei2}.
+The seven participants in experiment 1 were seated in a U-shaped arrangement, as shown in the right panel of Fig. \ref{fig:sokutei1}.
+The four participants in experiment 2 were seated at the corners of a 1-m square, with the fifth participant at the center, as depicted in the right panel of Fig. \ref{fig:sokutei2}.
 In both experiments, the coordinates of the center of the radar array were used as the origin.
-A measurement time of 120 s was adopted for both experiments, and the participants were instructed to remain still and breathe naturally during the measurement.
-In order to quantitatively evaluate the accuracy of the respiratory rate estimated using the proposed radar-based approach, we also simultaneously measured the respiratory rate using belt-type sensors worn on the chests of the participants.
+The measurement time was 120 s in both experiments, and the participants were instructed to remain still and breathe naturally during the measurement.
+We simultaneously measured the respiratory rate using belt-type sensors worn on the chests of the participants to quantitatively evaluate the accuracy of the respiratory rate estimated using the proposed radar-based approach.